-Sexual abuse is any form of sexual violence, including rape, child molestation, and similar forms of non-consensual sexual contact.
-Most sexual abuse experts agree that sexual abuse is never only about sex.
-Instead, it is an attempt to gain power over victims.
+Sexual abuse is any form of sexual violence, including rape, child molestation, incest, and similar forms of non-consensual sexual contact.
+Most sexual abuse experts agree sexual abuse is never only about sex.
+Instead, it is often an attempt to gain power over victims.

-Immediate crisis assistance after sexual assault can prove invaluable and even save lives, but therapy can also be helpful when sexual abuse was experienced in one's past.
+Immediate crisis assistance after sexual assault can prove invaluable and even save lives, but therapy can also be helpful for those who experienced sexual abuse in the past.
 Some therapists specialize in addressing the trauma of sexual assault, and long-term assistance may be beneficial to some survivors of sexual abuse.

 A number of organizations are available to help those who have survived sexual abuse.
-RAINN offers an online hotline as well as a telephone crisis line.
+RAINN (Rape, Abuse & Incest National Network) offers an online hotline as well as a telephone crisis line.
 If you are in crisis or need to help someone who is, call RAINN now at (800) 656-HOPE.
 Most cities also offer rape crisis centers, which offer support, information, and counseling to survivors.
 To find your local center, click here.

 Sexual abuse is common, particularly for women and girls: Ninety percent of all rapes are committed against women, with 1 in 6 women experiencing rape.
 One in five girls and one in 20 boys experience childhood sexual abuse.

 Sexual abuse and sexual assault are umbrella terms used to refer to a number of sexual crimes.
 These crimes include: